 However, because the sun can contribute to early cataracts, sunglasses may slow the progression.
 Also, people with diabetes may decrease their risk of developing cataracts by tightly controlling their blood sugar levels.
 To help prevent infection-related congenital cataracts, women should check with their doctors about their need for rubella immunization before becoming pregnant.
 Women who are already pregnant should see their obstetricians regularly for prenatal care.

-Laura Fine, Ophthalmology, answeredThere is no sure way to avoid developing cataract (clouding of the normally clear lens of the eye).
+Laura Fine, MD, Ophthalmology, answeredThere is no sure way to avoid developing cataract (clouding of the normally clear lens of the eye).
 However, because of the link between cataract and the sun's ultraviolet radiation, people should always wear sunglasses, hats, or visors when outdoors.
 There is also some evidence that the eyes as well as the heart and brain may be affected by smoking, providing yet another good reason for smokers to quit.

 There is mixed evidence that antioxidant vitamins may play a role in cataract prevention by capturing unstable molecules called free radicals; these are believed to degrade proteins in the eye's lens.
 Both exposure to ultraviolet radiation and the body's own metabolic processes can create tissue-damaging free radicals.
 Some studies found a lower incidence of cataract among people who took vitamin A, beta carotene, and vitamin E supplements.
 However, the large Age-Related Eye Disease Study published in 2001 found that a high-dose supplement of vitamin C, vitamin E, beta carotene, and zinc had no effect on development of cataract.
 The evidence is not strong enough to recommend that everyone take antioxidant supplements, but you may want to discuss supplement use with your doctor.